 Events at this location

-Art Affair at Amsterdam Hilton September 3rd through 6th, 2020 6 renowned Dutch art dealers enter an Art Affair 6 renowned Dutch art dealers join forces in organizing a sales exposition at
+Art Affair at Amsterdam Hilton June 17th through 20th, 2021 12 renowned Dutch art dealers enter an Art Affair Previous press release: 6 renowned Dutch art dealers join forces in organizing a sales

 6 renowned Dutch art dealers join forces in organizing a sales exposition at the Ballroom of the Amsterdam Hilton from September 3rd through 6th.
 The room will be transformed into a luxurious and intimate boutique-event at which visitors can safely roam around, in line with the latest guidelines of the Dutch CDC (RIVM).